Dave-team/Knowledge-base/CBT.md

 *Flying*
 - I am aware that during a flight, I can strongly feel the movements.
 It’s a natural phenomenon that isn’t actually dangerous looking at the statistics.
 Turbulence is just a bumpy road - if in a train I wouldn’t feel as bad.
 Realize you’re not in control any more so just let it happen and try to comfort yourself.
 - From experience, it’ll be just fine / it will soon pass.

-*Public Speaking*
-- Realize it's there to stay and ultimately I need become comfortable doing it
-- Accept the nerves for what they are: my body's response to preparing me for what's coming.
-They're welcome to stay - own your nerves - chin up and chest to the front.
-- It's always a learning experience.
-Use techniques as experiments and see how they help
-- Preparation
-  - Practice, record and with others
-  - Visualize the events that can cause nerves and imagine how I respond to them
-- Pre presentation
-  - Stay busy to keep the mind occupied
-  - Use music and movement to feed the excitement
-- During presentation
-  - The focus is on getting the point across.
-Focus on slowing down and breathing.

-*Spending time for myself*
-Realize that autopilot is my default mode.
-When I feel like I should do something, it’s old habits that try to persuade me.
-The best way to break old habits is to pick up new ones and to just step away from the autopilot.
-That will be painful initially because our mind is trying to pull as back.
-The trick is to not give in.
-Then we gain confidence and know that we can handle it.

-*Dealing with hard challenges at work*
-- Growth mindset: if something is hard, there is something to be learned and I want to figure out a good of doing that.
-Accept the challenge as a puzzle to be fixed
-- It's about staying relaxed and sometimes you need to sleep on the problem and then fix it in the morning.
-Be kind to yourself.
-Sometimes it just doesn't work.
-Put it away, go for a walk or check again in the morning.
-- Timebox something I know is challenging.
-Make sure I work on multiple projects at the same time; allocate a certain amount of time to the challenge and beyond that, 'time's up' and work on something else that is easier to progress.
-This also helps avoiding getting stale in progress.
-- I will be pulled into solving the challenge - try to resist that urge and lean into the pain.
-- Remember experiences where you usually always have been able to solve things it just takes time - communicate this with stakeholders to take some of the pressure away.
-- A relaxed mind is able to step back from the situation
-- Remember that nobody demands perfection
-- Make use of my network and colleagues and don't be afraid to ask for help.
-- I cannot take these problems personally and I cannot be so affected by them.
-It might be that I get into work and 9 things are broken - trying to fix everything all the time will only lead to burnout and I won't be able to see the bigger picture and e.g. support the team.

 *Panic attack*
 - Physically remove from situation - don't do what you were doing, and move